-- Required member copayments for certain services. - Commercial insurance payments made to the member. - Spenddown. - Charges for a private room in a nursing home or hospital. - Noncovered services if certain conditions are met. - Covered services for which PA (prior authorization) was denied (or an originally requested service for which a PA request was modified) if certain conditions are met.
-These services are treated as noncovered services. - Services provided to a member in a limited benefit category when the services are not covered under the limited benefit and if certain conditions are met.
+- · Required member copayments for certain services. - Commercial insurance payments made to the member. - · Spenddown. - Charges for a private room in a nursing home if meeting the requirements stated in Wis.
+Admin.
+Code § DHS 107.09(4)(k), or in a hospital if meeting the requirements stated in Wis.
+Admin.
+Code § DHS 107.08(3)(a)2. - Noncovered services if certain conditions are met. - Covered services for which PA (prior authorization) was denied (or an originally requested service for which a PA request was modified) if certain conditions are met.
+These services are treated as noncovered services. - · Services provided to a member in a limited benefit category when the services are not covered under the limited benefit and if certain conditions are met.